lenindelarosa/lenindelarosa/README.md

 - 👋 Hi, I’m @lenindelarosa
 - 👀 I’m interested in becoming a backend developer.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Javascript, CSS and HTML.
 - 💞️ I’m looking to collaborate on python projects.
 - 📫 How to reach me: leninmanueld@gmail.com